-The thermostat is an essential part of running an air conditioning and heating system in a home.
+The thermostat is essential to running an air conditioning and heating system in a home.
 If you don’t have a working thermostat, you won’t have the heating or cooling you need (or you may have a system that won’t shut off!).

-The trouble might not be the thermostat at all
+The trouble might not be the thermostat.

-But before you call for professional assistance, you can do a bit of troubleshooting that won’t endanger the HVAC system.
+But before you call for professional assistance, you can do some troubleshooting that won’t endanger the HVAC system.
 First, check the circuit breaker panel.
 You may see a display on the thermostat, but that doesn’t mean the circuit breaker for the AC or furnace hasn’t tripped.
 This is a common cause for an HVAC system not turning on.

 Next, turn the thermostat to the opposite setting from the one you want.
 If you want air conditioning, for example, turn the thermostat up to the highest heat.
 If nothing happens after a few minutes, then the problem is probably with the thermostat.

-If you still can’t get the HVAC system to operate, then this is as far as you can go with fiddling with the thermostat on your own.
-It takes a technician to handle further thermostat repairs — and in many cases it’s more economical to replace the thermostat with a new, more effective unit.
+If you still can’t get the HVAC system to operate, this is as far as you can go with the thermostat on your own.
+It takes a technician to handle further thermostat repairs — and in many cases, it’s more economical to replace the thermostat with a new, more effective unit.